alex-pat/brainfuck-plus-plus/README.md

 List of actions that can be performed with the pointer:

-1. `>` ("more") Move one cell to the right.
+1. `>` (more) Move one cell to the right.
 If the current cell is numbered 29999, the pointer will be on the null cell.

-2. `<` ("less") Move one cell to the left.
+2. `<` (less) Move one cell to the left.
 If current cell is the null cell, the pointer will be on the cell numbered 29999.

-3. `|` ("vertical bar") Move pointer to the null cell.
+3. `|` (vertical bar) Move pointer to the null cell.

 List of actions that can make a pointer to the current cell: